-- Breast cancer and prostate cancer therapies, in particular, can slow metabolism and contribute to weight gain.
-Steroids, which many patients receive, can lead to inflammation and weight gain.
+Breast cancer and prostate cancer therapies, in particular, can slow metabolism and contribute to weight gain.
+Steroids may lead to inflammation and weight gain.

-- Other factors, such as immobility following surgery, fatigue and even depression can contribute to weight gain.
+Other factors — such as immobility following surgery, fatigue and even depression — can cause patients to gain weight.

 To combat the long-term effects of cancer, survivors should:

-- Strive for 75 minutes of rigorous or 150 minutes of moderate exercise each week.
+- Strive for 75 minutes of rigorous physical activity or 150 minutes of moderate exercise each week.
 Try finding an activity you love, like walking, hiking, cycling or playing a sport.

 If losing weight is overwhelming or too difficult to tackle independently, ask your doctor about City of Hope’s weight-reduction clinic and certified nutritionists.